billkindle/FWVMUG_June_2020_Enterprise_Monitoring_With_Zabbix/Zabbix_Install_Ubuntu_2004.md

 # Zabbix 5.0 Installation for Ubuntu 20.04

 ## Installing Zabbix Server

+### Quick Note About Code Examples

+You will see `# ` used to signify a command line in Bash throughout this document.
+Do not confuse it with comments you will see in the configuration files `#comment`.
+Be sure to uncomment configurations and save the documents or you may have trouble following the guide.

+### Begin Installation

 First and foremost, you need to add the Zabbix repository to your Ubuntu VM guest:

 ``` Bash